soundpress/RulesOfNYC/docs/c06/index.rst

    (2) no existing building materials, as the term "building materials" is defined in these rules, are to be disturbed by the proposed work; or

-   (3) the activities being performed include work on one of the following: Awnings Cranes not anchored to building or structure Emergency power not involving hard wiring, e.g. battery packs Exterior concrete work (e.g. sidewalks, curb cuts, traffic islands) except if waterproofing compound is present Exterior scaffolding not anchored to building or structure Exterior trenching and drainage Ground-mounted flagpoles New storefronts in existing masonry openings (no disturbance of existing building) Radio antennas (free-standing towers) Relocating free-standing parking lot sheds Replacing rooftop air conditioning (no modification of ductwork or disturbance of building) Roadway asphalt Sealing unsafe or abandoned buildings with cinderblock and mortar Sidewalk sheds, bridges, fences, elevators, hoists and café signs (no penetration of building materials) Street furniture, e.g. candy or newsstands, bus shelters, kiosks Installation of new outdoor swimming pool Free-standing tents Erection of temporary structures (e.g. trailers) with electric/water lines only
+   (3) the activities being performed include work on one of the following: Awnings Cranes not anchored to building or structure Emergency power not involving hard wiring, e.g. battery packs Exterior concrete work (e.g. sidewalks, curb cuts, traffic islands) except if waterproofing compound is present Exterior scaffolding not anchored to building or structure Exterior trenching and drainage Ground-mounted flagpoles New storefronts in existing masonry openings (no disturbance of existing building) Radio antennas (free-standing towers) Relocating free-standing parking lot sheds Replacing rooftop air conditioning (no modification of ductwork or disturbance of building) Roadway asphalt Sealing unsafe or abandoned buildings with cinderblock and mortar Sidewalk sheds, bridges, fences, elevators, hoists and cafe signs (no penetration of building materials) Street furniture, e.g. candy or newsstands, bus shelters, kiosks Installation of new outdoor swimming pool Free-standing tents Erection of temporary structures (e.g. trailers) with electric/water lines only

 (c) Asbestos Assessment Report (ACP-5 Form).
 If, after a survey performed by a DEP-certified asbestos investigator, it is determined that the building (or portion thereof) affected by the work is free of asbestos-containing material, the ACM present will not be disturbed by the work, or the amount of ACM to be abated constitutes a minor project, said asbestos investigator must complete, sign, and affix his or her seal to the asbestos assessment report (ACP-5 Form) which shall be submitted with a fee of $47.00 to DEP in accordance with 15 RCNY § 1-22(b)(1).